Lost In Istanbul HomepageLost In Istanbul Logo

 You can find the live timetables of all lines from Istanbul Metro's official app.

-Having an offline map downloaded is a lifesaver — many deep underground stations have no mobile signal, and you won't be able to load Google Maps when you need it most.
+Download an offline map before you travel.
+Many deep underground stations have no mobile signal, so Google Maps won't load when you need it.

-7 metro lines run continuously from Friday at 6:00 AM until Sunday at midnight — meaning non-stop weekend service.
+Seven metro lines run continuously from Friday at 6:00 AM until Sunday at midnight, offering non-stop weekend service.

-Night metro fares are double — approximately ₺84 instead of the standard ₺42.
-This applies automatically when you tap in during night service hours.
+Night metro fares are double, approximately ₺84 instead of the standard ₺42.
+The surcharge applies automatically when you tap in during night service hours.
 No special ticket needed, but your Istanbulkart balance will drop faster than expected.

 For more on cycling in Istanbul, see our bicycle guide.